-If you would like to find out more about our Master Naturalist Volunteer Training (held every other year with applications for the 2020 class accepted beginning in November 2019), see information on our Education Page.
+If you would like to find out more about our Master Naturalist Volunteer Training (held every other year with the 2020 class postponed to spring of 2021), see information on our Education Page.

 If you would like additional information about volunteer opportunities at the Robinson Nature Center please contact:

 The Robinson Nature Volunteer Handbook is available online.

 Scout Volunteer Work Days - If you are in a scout group, this volunteer opportunity allows you to get to know other scouts in your community while working together to help the environment!
 Potential projects include forest and stream clean up, tree plantings, invasive plant removal, trail maintenance and garden work.
 All groups must sign up in advance and maintain a ratio of 1 leader per 12 scouts.
 Scout work days are free to attend and open to scouts of all ages.
 Tools, gloves and snacks will be provided.
 If you are interested in participating in our next Scout Work Day, please contact the Nature Center’s Volunteer Coordinator at 410-313-0406.